African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 Toys

-African greys grow bored easily, so they’ll need interesting toys to keep them entertained and engaged.
-This includes bells, rope swings, climbing frames, and mirrors.
+African greys have a low tolerance for boredom, so they need toys to entertain and engage them.
+This can be achieved with bells, rope swings, wooden blocks, climbing frames, and distorted mirrors.

-African grey parrots hail from the hot climes of Africa, so they prefer an ambient temperature of around 72–80OF.
-Avoid positioning the cage in a draughty area or direct sunlight to avoid heatstroke.
+African grey parrots live in the hot climes of Africa, preferring an ambient temperature of 72–80°F. Avoid positioning the cage in a draughty area or direct sunlight.

-Some exposure to the sun is highly beneficial, as parrots need UV light for vitamin D3.
-Parrots can’t utilize calcium without sufficient vitamin D, which is essential for healthy bones and feathers.
+Some exposure to UV light is needed for vitamin D3 synthesis.
+Parrots can’t absorb calcium without vitamin D, which is essential for healthy bones and eggshells.

 - Squash.